Johnny Tapia is a name synonymous with boxing. A multi-weight world champion who competed in the ring on a relatable level for the fans.

 “This shows that he did not die of a drug overdose,” Teresa stated regarding the autopsy report.
 “It doesn’t make the pain go away.
 But I felt I needed to say that.”

-Years of drug abuse had taken their toll on Johnny’s heart and wrenched him from his family – which included three boys with Teresa, at the age of just 45.
+Years of drug abuse had taken their toll on Johnny’s heart and wrenched him from his family – including three boys with Teresa, at just 45.

 There’ll never be another like him.